Louise Virginia Snodgrass: Background

 Delegate Snodgrass is a former Maryland Delegate known for her representation of rural western Maryland, her representation of small town issues, and her advocacy for special needs issues including the blind and the deaf.
 Delegate Snodgrass lost reelection in 2002 when her District 3 was redrawn and she was put into District 4A, which only had 2 representatives instead of the 3 that District 3 had.

 Education

 Delegate Snodgrass attended Frederick Community College in Frederick, Maryland.
 She later attended the University of Maryland Dental School in Baltimore, Maryland to become a certified dental assistant.

 Career

 After college, Louise Snodgrass was a dental assistant, receiving her certification in 1969.
-Where she worked for Dr. Newman DDS in Frederick, Maryland with other dental staff such as Jan Osmolski (nee Ricci).
+Where she worked for Dr. Newman DDS in Frederick, Maryland with other dental staff such as Jan Osmolski (née Ricci).
 She was a member of the Maryland Dental Assistants Association from 1979 until 1985 and is a past-president.
 She was also a trustee for the American Dental Assistants Association from 1980 until 1983.